lambert/01/docs/README.md

 #### Bill Of materials (BOM).

-Preliminary BOMs are generated from schematics by running gnetlist with the "bom"backend.
+Preliminary BOMs are generated from schematics by running gnetlist with the "bom" backend.

 BOM files can be found here: ![link to BOM files](../ecad/gschem/BOM)